ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ### Escrow

-All transactions currently require an escrow from the recieving party.
+All transactions currently require an escrow from the receiving party.
 Appraised transfers will be supported in the future where node providers can pay the royalties and collect the out of band.

 ```

-To make a deposit the user must ask for the depoisit info first(like an invoice).
+To make a deposit the user must ask for the deposit info first (like an invoice).
 If the Account is null then the info is returned for the caller.
-Enough tokens must be sent to cover the deposit + 1 transaction fee;
+Enough tokens must be sent to cover the deposit + 1 transaction fee.

     public type SubAccountInfo = {
         principal : Principal;